 I had been found not guilty in both of the criminal trials so why then did I loose the interest on my bail money?
 After the first trial had been set aside I was giving in to lawyers who were taking money from me to adjust bail conditions.
 I was being deprived of money to pay to adjust something that did not exist.
 I was furious when I found out.

-At the cost to my health and my ability to function with a clear mind, the second criminal trial continued and eventually I was found not guilty.
+At the cost to my health and my ability to function with a clear mind, the second criminal trial continued and eventually I was found again, now for the second time, to be not guilty.
 The finding of me being found not guilty found no reason to be mentioned by the media.
 Not one word.
 The reaction of the media at this stage was very different to the day when I was arrested and before I had appeared in court to hear the charges when the National Broadcasting Corporation, on national prime time television broadcast video images of me with comments that I had been arrested for dealing in drugs.
 Why then did the public hear not one word when I was, for the second time, acquitted?

 Also newspapers and the radio stations played dumb and deaf.
 Silence prevailed and this after the initial radio news broadcasts every hour on the hour after I had been arrested.